-Cholera outbreaks have occured throughout the last decade: e.g. 4000 cases during the first 8 months of 2007, including 135 deaths.
+Cholera outbreaks have occured throughout the last decade: there were 4,000 cases during the first 8 months of 2007, including 135 deaths.
 Most outbreaks are related to contaminated drinking water, and typically arose in situations of extreme poverty.
 Most travellers who observe the basic food and water precautions, are at extremely low risk for infection.

 Diarrhoeal diseases, including giardiasis, and typhoid fevers are common.
 Schistosomiasis (Bilharzia) is also present.